al-mohaimin-farabi/simple-login-form/README.md

-# simple-login-form to test firebase auth functionalitys
+# simple-login-form to testout and explore firebase auth functionalitys